Daheltechies25/SQL/README.md

 # Course Slides & Datasets

-Welcome to the course materials repository!
+Welcome to SQL course materials repository!
 This repo contains downloadable slides and datasets for SQL sessions.

 ---